PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

    + `ModulatoryProjection`
        Used in conjunction with `ModulatoryMechanisms <ModulatoryMechanism>` to regulate the function of other Components.
 Takes the output of a ModulatoryMechanism and uses it to modify the input, output or parameter of another Component.
-There are three types of ModulatoryProjections, corresponding to the three types of ModulatoryMechanisms:
+There are two types of ModulatoryProjections, corresponding to the two types of ModulatoryMechanisms:

        + `ControlProjection`
             Takes a ControlSignal from a `ControlMechanism` and uses it to modify the input, parameter or output of a ProcessingMechanism.

-       + `GatingProjection`
-            Takes a GatingSignal from a `GatingMechanism` and uses it to modulate the input or output of a ProcessingMechanism

        + `LearningProjection`
             Takes a LearningSignal from a `LearningMechanism` and uses it to modify the matrix of a